wiwikuan/pianometer/README.md

 An 88-key piano keyboard display, great for practicing, recording videos, and live streaming!
 It has the following features:

 * No installation required, just need a browser that supports the Web MIDI API!
-(Brave, Chrome, Opera, etc.)
+(Brave, Chrome, Opera, Firefox are OK, doesn't work on Safari)
 * Displays the currently pressed notes as well as the notes sustained by the pedal.
 * Note counter
 * Shows the number of notes played per second